markehammons/Skylight/README.md

 This is an implementation of Wayland McWayface [Part 3](https://drewdevault.com/2018/02/28/Writing-a-wayland-compositor-part-3.html) by Drew DeVault.
 In order to have bindings of wlroots and wayland within java, I've made use of the jextract utility provided by project panama.
-However, I've also made use of the `foreign` api directly as well, which can be seen in `usr.include.stdlib` in the scala sources.
+I've also made use of the `foreign` api directly which can be seen in `usr.include.stdlib` in the scala sources.

 ## Dependencies

-In order to build and run this project you will need [build ea+44 of project panama on jdk 13](https://jdk.java.net/panama/).
+To build and run this project, you will require [build ea+44 of project panama on jdk 13](https://jdk.java.net/panama/).
-You'll also need the wayland development libraries, the wlroots library and development libraries, clang, libpixman's development libraries, libxkbcommon and possibly others.
+The following will be required as well: the wayland development libraries, the wlroots library and development libraries, clang, libpixman's development libraries, libxkbcommon and possibly others.

 ## Building

-To build this project, you can run `sbt compile` in the root of the project directory.
-If the build fails, please check to make sure that these settings in build.sbt
+To build this project, run `sbt compile` in the root of the project directory.
+If the build fails, please check to make sure that the following settings are in build.sbt
 ```scala
 xdgShellProtocolLocation := file("/usr/share/wayland-protocols/unstable/xdg-shell/xdg-shell-unstable-v6.xml")